Fix: TypeORM QueryFailedError and Entity Not Found

 Cannot connect to the database.
 Connection refused.Why This Happens

-TypeORM maps TypeScript classes to database tables with a complex layer of metadata, migrations, and connection configuration:
+TypeORM maps TypeScript classes to database tables with a complex layer of metadata, migrations, and connection configuration.
+This complexity means there are many points where the mapping can break.

 - Entity not registered — the entity class is defined but not included in the